AdamsGeeky/Goal4/README.md

-#What this project is all about.
+# What this project is all about.

+## NAVIST
+Navigation and Vertual Intelligence for Students